tychon/phrases/README.md

   * checkStorageProps
     * check them for sane values
   * decrypt
-    * retrieve passphrase
+    * get passphrase from user
     * put passphrase and salt into sha512PBKDF2
     * seed HashDRBG with PBKDF2 result concatenated with innersalt
     * xor byte stream from DRBG with rest of file
-    * check if the two hashes match
+    * check if the two hashes at beginning of decrypted data match
+    * Congrats!
+Authentication complete.
-  * checkHash
+  * checkHashAndParse
-    * check if one hash and the SHA256 of the plaintext storage data match
+    * check if one hash and the SHA256 of the plaintext storage data match If they don't: poor you, the data must be corrupted.
     * use 'readMaybe' to cast String to Storage
   * set lockhash and props in Storage